Mummies galore, with recycled cardboard inner tubes.

 Wet glue might make the crepe paper a bit transparent, so you may prefer to use the glue stick instead.
 It’s really trial and error.

-I have found two super Mummy projects that you can do with your kids!
+I have found two super Mummy projects you can do with your kids!

 The first is an easy Mummy lantern, that’s super quick to make, and suitable for all kids!